 Fr.
 Melvin is now assigned to Our Lady of Florida Spiritual Center in North Palm Beach where he will continue his Itinerate Preaching and assisting on the Retreats as needed.
 He enjoys travelling, reading, films, theater and cooking.

 The programs that are offered to people are varied with present day themes.
 The wonderful staff of the Passionists and lay staff are visual signs of the Church and that it is fully alive.
 I am very proud of the senior fathers in how they give and serve the retreatants for each of the programs.
-Fr.
-Paul is a real Spiritual Leader.
 Being a Passionist is to pray, serve and help those in need.
-It is a joy to be here again and my dog Sam loves all the green grass!
+It is a joy to be here again.

 I pray that if I met you when I was previously assigned here and you are still making retreats that you make an effort to find me and say hello when you are here.